-Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs.
-Additional functionality is needed to support BSS-transition mobility.
+Association is sufficient for no-transition MSDU delivery between IEEE 802.11 STAs or MLDs.
+Additional functionality is needed to support BSS/ML-transition mobility.
 The additional required functionality is provided by the reassociation service.
 Reassociation is one of the services in the DSS.
-The reassociation service is invoked to “move” a current association of a non-AP STA from one AP to another
+The reassociation service is invoked to “move”:

+a current STA association (see 4.5.3.3 (Association)) of a non-AP STA from one AP to another

+or a current MLD association of a non-AP MLD from one AP MLD to another

+or a current STA association of a non-AP STA with an AP to an MLD association of a non-AP MLD with an AP MLD

+or a current MLD association of a non-AP MLD with an AP MLD to a STA association of a non-AP STA with an AP (see 33.3.2 (Multi-link (re)setup procedure)).